eclipse-simrel/.github/wiki/SimRel/Overview.md

 repository](http://download.eclipse.org/releases/).
-To know when things are "final", we do not have an "affirmation" check-off, but depend simply on the planned date, and then rely on the projects to notify us on cross-project list if they are late, need a little more time, or need a re-build for some serious problem after their agreed offset.
+To know when things are "final", we do not have an "affirmation" check-off, but depend simply on the planned date, and then rely on the projects to notify us on simrel-dev list if they are late, need a little more time, or need a re-build for some serious problem after their agreed offset.

 On "+4" the [EPP](http://www.eclipse.org/epp/) build meister runs the